Ali Isaev

-Ali Isaevich Isaev (Али Исаевич Исаев; born 18 December 1983 in Makhachkala, Soviet Union) is a Russian-Azerbaijani professional mixed martial artist and former amateur wrestler.
-He currently competes in the Heavyweight division of Bellator MMA.
-He has also formely compe ted for Fight Nights Global and Professional Fighters League (PFL), where he was the 2019 Heavyweight Tournament Champion.
+Ali Isaevich Isaev (Али Исаевич Исаев; born 18 December 1983) is a Russian-Azerbaijani professional mixed martial artist and former amateur wrestler who competed in the Heavyweight division.
+He has also formerly competed for Bellator MMA, Fight Nights Global and Professional Fighters League (PFL), where he was the 2019 Heavyweight Tournament Champion.
 He competed at the 2008 Summer Olympics in men's freestyle wrestling at 125 kilos where Isaev placed 17th.

 Mixed martial arts career

 Early career

 Ali Isaev was born to a Dargin family on 18 December 1983 in the city Makhatchkala.
 Isaev is a Freestyle wrestling European champion.
 He made his professional MMA debut in April 2016.
 He fought his first four fights exclusively for Fight Nights Global and went undefeated with two decision wins and two knockout wins.

 Professional Fighters League

 PFL season 2019

 In the summer of 2019, Isaev began competing in the Heavyweight division of the Professional Fighters League.
 In his debut, he defeated Valdrin Istrefi by unanimous decision at PFL 3 on June 6, 2019.
 In his second fight for the promotion, Isayev defeated Carl Seumanutafa also by unanimous decision at PFL 6 on August 8, 2019.

 On October 31, 2019, he fought twice in one night in the 2019 PFL Heavyweight tournament.
 He defeated Kelvin Tiller by decision and Denis Goltsov by TKO in the quarterfinal and semifinal bouts, respectively.
 He faced Jared Rosholt in the finals at PFL 10 on December 31, 2019.
 Isayev won the fight via TKO in the fourth round to claim the 2019 Heavyweight Championship.